bamulla/almulla-portfolio/UserTestingProject.md

 # User Testing for Project

 ## person 1
-note that this person viewed it on the phone so it was small This person is a young university student.
+Note that this person viewed it on the phone so it was small.

+This person is a young university student.

 ### Can you tell me what you think this is?